josephg/egwalker-paper/reg-text.typ

   We must show that there exists a list order $italic("lo") subset sans("ID") times sans("ID")$ that satisfies the conditions given in @strong-list-spec.
   We claim that this list order corresponds exactly to the sequence of records and placeholders in the internal state after replaying the entire event graph $G$.
   By @lemma-deterministic, this internal state exists and is unique.
-  This correspondence is more apparent if we assume a variant of #algname that does not clear the internal state on critical versions, but we also claim that performing the opimisations in @clearing preserves this property.
+  This correspondence is more apparent if we assume a variant of #algname that does not clear the internal state on critical versions, but we also claim that performing the optimisations in @clearing preserves this property.

   To begin, note that the internal state is a totally ordered sequence of records, and that (aside from clearing the internal state) we only ever modify this sequence by inserting records or by updating the $s_p$ and $s_e$ properties of existing records.
   Thus, if a record with ID $italic("id")_i$ appears before a record with ID $italic("id")_j$ at some point in the replay, the order of those IDs remains unchanged for the rest of the replay.